DATA SCRAPING - TYPES, USES, & WHY IT MATTERS

 Data scraping is a method that empowers professionals with various tools to work with data - be it extracting, analyzing, or integrating.
 Leveraging its ability to efficiently extract data from multiple websites, or extracting data from a legacy system when no API is available, data scraping is an efficient way to replace cumbersome, and many times ineffective, programs or tasks humans are completing.

-Web scraping opened the door to the internet for people around the world in the 2000s.
+Web scraping (or content scraping) is the main form of data scraping for business applications.
+Its software automatically downloads webpages or resources, parses their coded information, and delivers it to companies for usage.
+Meant for data analysis, acquisition, and research, web scraping has been around since the 2000s.
 Search engines used web scrapers called “Web Crawlers” to inspect the content and data of millions of websites.
 The keywords and data extracted were then indexed and used to power the search engines users use to navigate the web.
 Without web crawlers, we would not have Google, Yahoo!, or Bing.

 - Price Comparison

 - Market & Competitor Research